xgrommx/Shipyard/doc/api/fields.md

   value is provided.
 - required - (_boolean_) Whether a value must be defined in order to pass validation and save.
+- write - (_boolean_) Whether this field should be serialized when the Model is saved.
+Default is true.

 ## Method: from